-Fostering Your Child’s Educational and Emotional Growth
+Fostering Your Child’s Academic, Social and Emotional Growth

 The curriculum at the Secret Garden is diverse and rich in content and includes art, science, math, reading, literature, music, foreign language, dance, journaling, and much more with the intention of fostering social interactions, independent play, exploration, and creativity.
 The school is committed to a hands-on approach; children are encouraged to explore and use their imaginations with all of our equipment and materials.